jims/html-parser/README.md

 Html.Parser.run "<div><p>Hello, world!</p></div>"
 -- => Ok [ Element "div" [] [ Element "p" [] [ Text "Hello, world!" ] ] ]
 ```

+## Fork notes
+This is just a fork for having a working version of the [`hecrj/html-parser`][hecrj] package in elm 0.19.1 that is published.
+If you find that this package is obsolete, please contact me and I'll remove it :)

 ## Limitations
   * `<script>` tags are not fully supported.